enveda/kgem-ensembles-in-drug-discovery/README.md

 Please note that the trained models will be saved in the **models** directory at the root of this repository within its respective KG directory.

+## Trained models and predictions
+All the above mentioned models that were trained for the two KGs and their respecitve predictions can be found on [Zenodo](https://doi.org/10.5281/zenodo.7002695)

 ## Repository structure